MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/modify-counter.md

 ## Configuring the Modify Counter Activity
  Before you configure the Modify Counter activity, you need to determine the following:

-- The counter you are updating.
+- The counter you're updating.

 - The type of update that will be made.